-Anne has been practicing with Foster Swift's Municipal and Public Entity Practice Group since her arrival at the firm in 1996.
+Anne has been practicing with Foster Swift's Administrative and Municipal Practice Group since her arrival at the firm.
+She currently serves as the firm President and Chair of the Executive Committee.
 Her entire career has focused on the representation of municipalities and public entities.
 Anne has extensive experience in drafting and reviewing ordinances and policies, serving as general counsel, counseling clients on Freedom of Information Act (FOIA) and Open Meetings Act issues, and working with communities on millage and Michigan Campaign Finance Issues.
 Anne also has an expertise in library law.

 To promote her belief that the best legal strategy is a proactive strategy, Anne assists communities with policy drafting and adoption.
 She is also a frequent speaker at seminars and conferences where the educational focus is on municipal law.

-In addition to her practice, Anne serves as chair of the Municipal and Public Entity Practice group and as chair of the firm's Recruiting Committee.
-The Recruiting Committee is responsible for identifying the firm's need for associate attorneys as well as interviewing and hiring qualified individuals.
-Prior to these leadership roles, Anne was active on the firm's Diversity Committee.
+Prior to this leadership role, Anne was the Chairperson of the Recruiting Committee and was active on the firm's Diversity Committee.
 Currently, she also serves as a fellow of the Michigan State Bar Association and serves on the Advocacy Committee for JDRF West Michigan.